Who will fund eHealth?

 Corum - Montpellier

-eHealth is a major issue for the future of the society, in addition to having massive business implications, not only in that it helps in streamlining process and reducing the costs of care delivery, but also serves as catalyst to boost a wealth of new businesses, capitalising on the insights provided by the proliferation of health data.
-Many eHealth solutions such as telemedicine remain at the trial or pilot phase, however, and are struggling to find a sustainable “business” model.
-Added to which, the initial investments required are huge and funders – including social security systems and health insurers – are facing uncertainty over future regulations the actual value of new solutions (reliability, better efficiency of care) which remains to be proven.
-Personalised care and the silver economy (created by the aging population) may offer new opportunities for the future of eHealth, using different funding models (more out-of-pocket money).
+eHealth is a major issue for the future of the society in that it helps to reduce care delivery costs, and serves as catalyst to boost a wealth of new businesses, capitalising on the insights provided by the proliferation of health data.
+Many eHealth solutions remain at the trial or pilot phase, however, and are struggling to find a sustainable “business” model.
+Added to which, funders – including social systems and health insurers – are facing uncertainty over future regulations, and the actual value of ehealth solutions remains to be proven.
+Can personalised care and the silver economy offer new opportunities using different funding models?

 Despite its promises to shake up the way healthcare is accessed, managed and delivered, the reimbursement policies for eHealth have not yet been defined.
 Where are we today in regard to regulation or funding schemes to pave the way for eHealth’s development?
 What new opportunities for payers?
 Does this new approach to care mean a new remuneration model for practitioners?